gold-roger33/mini-project-yolo-object-detection/README.md

 # YOLO Object Detection (Mini Project)

-This repository is the code for my  mini project that demonstrates real-time object detection using the YOLO (You Only Look Once) model.
+This repository is the code for my  mini project that demonstrates real-time object detection using the YOLO (You Only Look Once) model in rasperry pi 4B.

 ## Features